 Day 11 -

-Today we will take our flight to Phuket.
-Upon arrival, our local guide will transfer us to Khao Sok National Park.
+Today we fly from Chiang Mai to Phuket Airport, from which we will transfer to Khao Sok National Park.

 Day 12 -

 After breakfast, we will depart for Cheow Lan Lake.
 Here we will take a long tail boat and enjoy a scenic ride exploring.
 Enjoy the beautiful scenery of the crystal clear water of the lake.